How to Get From Kathmandu to Pokhara: The Ultimate Guide

 The bus ride itself slowly makes its way out of Kathmandu, up the mountain roads that surround the city.
 It’s fairly precarious, especially as you make your way down into the valley; the narrow corners and steep descent are sure to test the nerves.

-The road to Pokhara from Kathmandu crosses the Trishuli bridge through Dumre before another windy, slow, two hour drive to Pokhara.
+The road to Pokhara from Kathmandu crosses the Trishuli bridge through Dumre before another windy, slow, two-hour drive to Pokhara.

 The Greenline depart point for the Kathmandu to Pokhara service